supabase-community/sentry-integration-js/README-v7.md

 # @supabase/sentry-js-integration

-Sentry JavaScript SDK Integration that can be used to instrument Supabase JavaScript SDK and collect traces, breadcrumbs and errors.
+Sentry JavaScript SDK v7 Integration that can be used to instrument Supabase JavaScript SDK and collect traces, breadcrumbs and errors.
 The integration supports browser, Node, and edge environments.

-See [Showcase](#showcase) section for detailed screenshots of what is captured.

 > [!IMPORTANT]
-> If you are using Sentry JavaScript SDK v7, reference [README-v7.md](README-v7.md) instead.
+> If you are using Sentry JavaScript SDK v8, reference [README.md](README.md) instead.

 ## Install